 Sometimes when I’m walking through Central Park to the Bethesda Fountain I’ll look around and think of him, of how he looked in the decade when he left us in the 1980’s.

-Young, handsome, impeccably groomed, wrapped up in a herringbone overcoat against the biting New York chill, he gamely fed the pigeons while talking direct to the camera.
+Young, handsome, impeccably groomed, wrapped up in a grey herringbone overcoat against the biting New York chill, gamely feeding the pigeons while talking direct to the camera.

 He had a gift, which is why he became sought after.
 He had understood the power of a dream.